Invoice Financing vs Factoring: A Guide to The Best Options for Your Business

-On the surface, it seems obvious: customers demand invoices with long payment terms, creating a delay for business owners who need cash – not another account receivable.
+On the surface, it seems obvious: Customers push for invoices with long payment terms, creating a delay for business owners who need immediate cash – not another account receivable.
 This happens in businesses of all sizes and across industries, but it’s especially tough on small businesses.

 I use invoice factoring when…

 - “My business and invoices are growing”